What does the Bible say about anger in your marriage?

 It is so important once you determine what the triggers are and how to work through those triggers, that you set boundaries in your relationship to avoid a relapse.
 Maybe you know your spouse has a tough time at work and the last thing he needs to hear when he gets home (the moment he walks in the door) is that the kids weren’t behaving and the dog was running around like a lunatic.
 It might be better to wait until later to discuss those things so he can have a chance to relax and decompress.
 Figure out what works for you and your relationship and take it to the Lord.
 He will guide you in setting those firm boundaries so your marriage can thrive.

 I seriously love that God covers every topic and never leaves us alone.
 The Bible is full of solid advice for dealing with anger.

 Ephesians 4:26-27 – “In your anger do not sin”: Do not let the sun go down while you are still angry, and do not give the devil a foothold.

 This verse is a great reminder that we need to deal with our anger in a healthy way.
 We need to make sure that we don’t hold onto our anger and allow it to fester.
 That’s when it can become dangerous and start to ruin our relationships.

 Proverbs 15:1 – “A gentle answer turns away wrath, but a harsh word stirs up anger.”

 I love this verse because it serves to remind me that anger management issues means I need to accept responsibility.
 I can personally add to the unhealthy anger in my marriage with more anger.
-Excessive anger marriage can begin and end with me.
+Excessive anger in marriage can begin and end with me.